Journaling | Intuition Development | Emotional Wellness

 I’ve read a lot of things about the process of emotional healing and healing psychological trauma that I agree with and that make sense to me.
 But I also know that these ideas resonated with me earlier in my life at a time when I was deeply confused about how to go about the process of healing psychological trauma and desperate to get it underway.
 None of the things I read actually told me anything I could connect with about how to emotionally heal or what it looked like.
 A lot of what I read felt more like a simultaneous truth and platitude to me.

-Shadow Work Prompts for Childhood Trauma
+Shadow Work Prompts For Childhood Trauma

 What were you not allowed to talk about when you were growing up?